Top 10 F.A.Q.

 - Is there a lunch program?

 Generally, students bring their own lunch and drink from home.
 On a limited basis, hot lunch is available for purchase on certain days according to a published menu.

 The Academy has wi-fi access throughout all classrooms and non-instructional areas.
 All classrooms are equipped with SMARTBoard technology as well.
 The Library is equipped with 25 personal computers and students in grades four through eight have access to iPads for instructional purposes.
 A portable laptop cart containing 25 laptops is available to teachers to be used with students in kindergarten to third grade.

 - Does the school have an Extended Day Program?

-There is an early morning program that begins at 7:15 a.m. as well as an afternoon program that starts at dismissal and ends at 5:45 p.m.
+An early morning drop-off at 7:10 a.m. is available each day as well as an afternoon program from dismissal to 5:45 p.m. daily.

 - Does the school offer any financial aid?

-- How can I get more involved at school?
+- How can parents get more involved at the Academy?

 The Academy offers the Working Together Series – a program of daytime and evening workshops for parents on timely subjects at designated times during the year.
 Also, the Home Academy Association is always seeking interested parents to volunteer to assist with special events sponsored by the Association or the Academy.